pololu/rpicsim/docs/Running.md

     run_microseconds 15   # run for approximately 15 microseconds
     run_µs 15             # same

-To use `run_µs`, be sure to configure your text editor to save files using UTF-8 encoding, and put a comment at the very top line of your spec that says `# coding: UTF-8`.
+To use `run_µs`, be sure to configure your text editor to save files using UTF-8 encoding, and put a comment at the very top line of your file that says `# coding: UTF-8`.
 If you don't do this, you might get an "invalid byte sequence in US-ASCII" error.

 Regarding time accuracy:  Certain instructions take two cycles and there is no way to stop the simulation in the middle of an instruction, so both `run_cycles` and `run_microseconds` will sometimes run the simulation one cycle longer than requested.
 These one-cycle errors can accumulate if you call the method many times.